Denis Zubov: Murders

-By then, rumors of a serial offender began spreading in the area, and so, Zubov decided to lay low for some time.
-He moved to the Olkhovsky District and found another job at a farm, and rekindled his previous relationship with first love.
+By then, rumours of a serial offender began spreading in the area, and so, Zubov decided to lie low for some time.
+He moved to the Olkhovsky District and found another job at a farm, and rekindled his previous relationship with his first love.
 However, his overt jealousy frightened the woman, who told him that she would leave him forever.
 Seemingly, Zubov accepted it and left her, but continued to keep in touch with the woman.
-On July 27, 2014, he phoned his ex-girlfriend and asked her to meet him at the tower in the village of Zenzevatka.
+On 27 July 2014, he phoned his ex-girlfriend and asked her to meet him at the tower in the village of Zenzevatka.
 The pair met at the designated place and wandered off into the forest, engrossed in conversation.
 Soon after, they began arguing again, and in his blind rage, Zubov hit the woman in the face, knocking her to the ground.
 He then knelt over her and slowly choked her to death.
 Realizing what he had done, Zubov dug up a hole near the train station and then buried the corpse there, before quickly returning home.
 However, the woman's relatives had already reported her disappearance by this time, and told authorities that she had arranged a meeting with Zubov at the location.
-Authorities called him for in questioning, but by that time, Zubov had already fled and gone into hiding in Saratov Oblast.
+Authorities called him in for questioning, but by that time, Zubov had already fled and gone into hiding in Saratov Oblast.

 Arrest, trial and imprisonment

-Zubov eluded authorities for two years, before he inexplicably decided to return to Volgograd in 2016.
-Upon his arrival, he was immediately arrested and brought in for questioning, whereupon he broke down and confessed not only to killing his ex-girlfriend, but to the other two killings as well.
-His DNA was sent to testing, and was conclusively linked to biomaterial found on the pensioner's body.
+Zubov eluded authorities for two years before he inexplicably decided to return to Volgograd in 2016.
+Upon his arrival, he was immediately arrested and brought in for questioning, whereupon he broke down and confessed not only to killing his ex-girlfriend but to the other two killings as well.
+His DNA was sent to testing and was conclusively linked to biomaterial found on the pensioner's body.
 When asked why he had cut off the genitalia of his initial victims, Zubov claimed that he had done it to "simulate a serial killer's handwriting" and confuse the investigators.

 After being found sane by a preliminary psychiatric exam, Zubov was brought to trial, where he recanted his confessions and proclaimed that he was innocent.
-Despite these claims, the DNA evidence proved otherwise, and he was thusly found guilty on all counts by the jury of the Volgograd Regional Court, which sentenced him to 21 years imprisonment in a corrective labor colony, with two years of probation after release.
+Despite these claims, the DNA evidence proved otherwise, and he was thus found guilty on all counts by the jury of the Volgograd Regional Court, which sentenced him to 21 years imprisonment in a corrective labour colony, with two years of probation after release.

+Reported pardon and death

+On 11 January 2024, the Russian media outlet Mediazona reported that Zubov had been killed while fighting in the Russian invasion of Ukraine.
+It reported that he had been released from prison as part of a mobilization drive spearheaded by the mercenary Wagner Group and was likely killed in action during the Battle of Bakhmut, with his date of death being listed as 20 April 2023.
+Zubov was also reported to have received a pardon from President Vladimir Putin in exchange for his service.